fabianschuiki/dphpc-ducks/README.md

 The project builds the following executables:

+- `prim-example`: An example application of Prim's algorithm as implemented by the boost library [1].
 - `mst-sequential`: A single-threaded sequential implementation based on Prim's algorithm in the boost library [1].

+Once compiled you may use the following scripts to generate a sample Graphviz rendering of a random graph with its MST highlighted:

+- `scripts/draw-example.sh`
+- `scripts/draw-sequential.sh`

 [1]: https://www.boost.org/doc/libs/1_68_0/boost/graph/prim_minimum_spanning_tree.hpp